dogweather/forkful/content/en/kotlin/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, or maps, in Kotlin are collections that store key-value pairs.
-Programmers use them for efficiently organizing and retrieving data based on unique keys, making it easier to manage information.

 ## How to:
 Creating and using a map in Kotlin is straightforward.
 Here's a quick guide on how to do it:

 ```Kotlin